Huotes/CommitMaker/README.md

 When Chuck Norris works out on the Total Gym, the Total Gym feels like it's been raped.

 Chuck Norris is the only person who can simultaneously hold and fire FIVE Uzis: One in each hand, one in each foot -- and the 5th one he roundhouse-kicks into the air, so that it sprays bullets.

+Chuck Norris is actually the front man for Apple.
+He let's Steve Jobs run the show when he's on a mission.
+Chuck Norris is always on a mission.